Clean-CaDET/clean-cadet-dataset/README.md

 - Link – The GitHub link to the code snippet, including the commit and the start and end LOC.
 - Code Smell – code smell for which the code snippet is examined.
 - Project Link – the link to the version of the code repository that was annotated.
-- Individual annotations – the severity score and applicable heuristics determined by each annotator.
+- Individual annotations – the severity score determined by each annotator.
 - Final severity – a single severity score calculated using the algorithm described below.
 - Metrics – a list of metrics for the code snippet, calculated by our platform https://github.com/Clean-CaDET/platform.

+We create two sheets for each code smell.
+The first sheet contains the above-listed information, while the second sheet contains the heuristics given by each annotator.
+The second sheet is presented for completeness, and we believe that researchers will benefit primarily from the first sheet for each smell.

 _Note: For now, we only provide a sample of the dataset.
 We will publish the full dataset upon completing our machine learning experiments._